Greetings! My name is Allen Huff, and I have served as pastor of

 solo and associate pastorates in Mebane, NC and Shelby, NC.

-members of the congregation and working with the Jonesborough Area
+preaching, visiting with members of the congregation, and working with

-Ministerial Association (JAMA).
-When not tending to pastoral
+the Jonesborough Area Ministerial Association (JAMA).
+When not tending

-responsibilities, you might find reading, writing, strumming my guitar
+to pastoral responsibilities, you might find me reading, writing,

-grateful to be the pastor of Jonesborough Presbyterian Church and
+I have been the pastor of Jonesborough Presbyterian

 Cherry Smith, music director at Jonesborough Presbyterian Church, has